bart6114/my-bear-mcp-server/README.md

 ## Available Tools

-The Bear MCP server provides these read-only tools:
+The Bear MCP server provides these read-only tools (all operations are non-destructive and cannot modify your Bear database):

 ### open_note